Category: Story

 Why Maintaining Aspect Ratio is Non-Negotiable

-Locking the Aspect Ratio is vital.
-It ensures that when you change the width, the height adjusts automatically (and vice versa).
-Without this lock, your images will look “squashed” or unnaturally stretched.
-Modern tools like Toolnox include an aspect ratio lock by default to keep your proportions intact.
+Locking the Aspect Ratio ensures width and height adjust proportionally.
+Without this lock, images appear “squashed” or stretched.
+Modern tools like Toolnox include an aspect ratio lock by default.

-Image Compression usually happens alongside resizing to help manage File Size (KB/MB).
-In a 2026 case study, users of the Photo & Picture Resizer app managed a 90% file size reduction.
-They successfully shrank 4MB high-res photos down to about 400KB.
-This is a huge help when you’re trying to stay under the 5MB attachment limits used by most email services.
+Compression alongside resizing manages File Size (KB/MB) effectively.
+In a 2026 case study, users of Photo and Picture Resizer achieved a 90% file size reduction, shrinking 4MB high-res photos to approximately 400KB — well under the 5MB attachment limits of most email services.

 File size reduction comparison: 4MB vs 400KB